Vegan DHA Dosage Per Day — How Much Do You Really Need?

 Let’s dissect it into different categories.

-Vegan DHA Dosage for Adults
+Daily DHA requirement for Adults

 For most healthy adults, a vegan DHA dosage for adults is between 200–300 mg per day.